Quantum network-entanglement measures: Measures of network-entanglement

 LOCC transformations are quantum channels that can be described by a sequence of rounds.
-In each round, one party implements a local quantum channel whose output can be postselected (i.e.,\ a POVM corresponding to a Kraus decomposition of the channel) and broadcasts classical information to the other parties, who can then use it to apply local correction channels.
+In each round, based on the classical information produced at previous rounds, one party implements a local quantum channel whose output can be postselected (i.e.,\ a POVM corresponding to a Kraus decomposition of the channel) and broadcasts classical information to the other parties, who can then use it to apply local correction channels.
 The number of rounds of an LOCC protocol is then directly related to the number of uses of the broadcasting classical channel and gives rise to the notion of LOCC round complexity in entanglement theory~\cite{chitambar2011round,chitambar2017round}.
-In the network scenario, other restrictions appear naturally in order to measure the cost of an LOCC protocol.
+In the network scenario, other possibilities appear naturally in order to measure the cost of an LOCC protocol.
 First, the network structure might further constrain which parties share classical channels.
-Second, different rounds might only involve subsets of parties that are far in network-distance and can therefore be carried out simultaneously adding no extra time delay.
-Thus, given an LOCC protocol, we call a \textit{step} a set of consecutive rounds such that: (i) each party either sends or receives classical information (but not both), and, (ii) classical information is only sent to neighbouring parties in the network.
+Second, different rounds might only involve subsets of parties that are far away in network-distance and can therefore be carried out simultaneously adding no extra time delay.
+Thus, given an LOCC protocol, we propose an alternative way to measure the complexity of implementing it in a network $G$ by decomposing it as a sequence of actions that we call \textit{steps}.
+In a given step, each party is identified either as a sender or as a receiver.
+Based on their knowledge of the classical information produced at previous steps, senders can implement any local quantum channel and then send classical information conditioned on the output of this channel but only to neighbouring receivers in $G$.
+The receivers can then apply local correction channels.

+Notice that, while in one round only one party can implement a local quantum channel, in one step several parties might do so.
+However, while the result of this channel can be broadcast to all other parties in a round, the spread of this information is more restricted in the latter as in each step this information can only travel to parties that share a hyperedge with the sender.
+Thus, certain LOCC protocols are more costly in terms of rounds and others in terms of steps (see Fig.\ 1 for a simple example).

-Thus, for a given state $\rho$ and network $G$, the \textit{network communication cost} $\ecost(\rho | G)$ and \textit{network round complexity} $\ecom(\rho | G)$ are defined to be the minimal average number of steps and rounds respectively of an LOCC protocol that prepares the state $\rho$ from a $G$ state with arbitrarily small error.
+Then, for a given state $\rho$ and network $G$, the \textit{network round complexity} $\ecom(\rho | G)$ and the \textit{network communication cost} $\ecost(\rho | G)$ are defined to be the minimal average number of rounds and steps respectively of an LOCC protocol that prepares $\rho$ from a $G$ state with arbitrarily small error.
 That is,